 The Tactical Strength and Conditioning Facilitator® (TSAC-F®) exam is comprised of 130 scored and 20 non-scored* multiple-choice questions that tests candidate's knowledge in the following domains:

 |Domain||Percent of Exam||Number of Questions|

 |Length of exam||3 hours|

-Anatomy and physiology (muscular, neuromuscular, bone and connective tissue, and cardiopulmonary); Neuromuscular anatomy and physiology; Biomechanics; Bioenergetics and metabolism; Physiological adaptations; Detraining and retraining; Anatomical, physiological, and biomechanical differences of tactical athletes; Phases of rehab; Environmental concerns.
+Anatomy and physiology (muscular, bone and connective tissue, and cardiopulmonary); Neuromuscular anatomy and physiology; Biomechanics; Bioenergetics and metabolism; Physiological adaptations; Detraining and retraining; Environmental concerns; Endocrine responses.